nptscot/nptscot.github.io/manual/index.md

     </tr>
     <tr>
         <td>Off Road Path</td>
-        <td>These are paths which are more than a threshold distance (10 m) to a road on which cycling is permitted.
+        <td>These are paths which are not adjacent to a road (defined as more than a 10 m threshold distance to a road on which cycling is permitted).
 They are often shared use, without separation between cycling and walking.
 In Cycling by Design they are called 'detached or remote cycle tracks'.</td>
         <td><a href="https://www.openstreetmap.org/way/41386401#map=18/56.368094/-2.891781" target="_blank"><img src="/manual/offroad.png" alt="Off Road Path" /></a></td>
         <td><span style="background-color: #3a9120; color: white;">Mid green</span></td>
     </tr>